GoldWave

 How do I recover a temporary (gw???.tmp) file?

-- If a Windows error or crash occurs while using GoldWave, you may
+- If a power failure or Windows crash occurs while using GoldWave, you may

 be able to recover the temporary file provided you are not using